greencardamom/Arcstat/README.md

 	The program push.csh on argos is a tcsh script that is called from makehtml.awk .. it pushes the HTML file to Toolforge using rsync.
 Login to your toolforge web account and setup your ssh credentials for passwordless login, typically copy the contents of ~/.ssh/id_rsa.pub via the Toolforge web interface.

 	Exe["push"] needs to be defined somewhere so makehtml.awk knows where to find push.csh I prefer defining in ~/BotWikiAwk/lib/syscfg.awk but you could also add the definition in makehtml.awk in the BEGIN{} section.
+For example add this in either place:

+         Exe["push"] = "/home/user/arcstatData/push.csh"

-	push.csh contains some path-specific information for Toolforge and argos that needs adjustment
+	push.csh contains path-specific information for Toolforge and argos it needs adjustment.

 	The files crontab-argos.txt, crontab-quepasa.txt and crontab-luego.txt are the crontabs for each machine.
 Adjust the paths.